 Once the end codon is read, protein synthesis ends, and voilà.
 We see before us, labeled by Galacti, a digestive enzyme, which is released for the next step.

-We think about how smooth the process seems and how twenty different amino acids, depending on their number and sequence, can combine to create an estimated two million different kinds of protein in our body in this way, based on the original instructions in DNA.Your body's copying complexity capabilities are creating billions of proteins to sustain all… Click To Tweet
+We think about how smooth the process seems and how twenty different amino acids, depending on their number and sequence, can combine to create an estimated two million different kinds of protein in our body in this way, based on the original instructions in DNA.Your body's copying complexity capabilities are creating billions of proteins to sustain all your life processes 24/7/365 and you're not even aware of it.
+Click To Tweet

 Just as the Human Genome Project mapped the entire composition of DNA, another major biology breakthrough is the Human Proteome Project, which aims to complete knowledge of the human proteome or map at the tissue level of all the proteins to reveal, as they put it, “which proteins are present in each tissue, where in the cell each of those proteins is located, and which other proteins each is interacting with.”